awesome-workshop/docker-singularity-hats/_episodes/10-unpacked.md

 >
 {: .callout}

-# Running Singularity using the `unpacked.cern.ch` area
+# Running Apptainer using the `unpacked.cern.ch` area

-Running Singularity using the `unpacked.cern.ch` area is done using the same commands as listed in the previous episode with the only difference that instead of providing a `docker://` image name to Singularity, you provide the path in `/cvmfs/unpacked.cern.ch`:
+Running Apptainer using the `unpacked.cern.ch` area is done using the same commands as listed in the previous episode with the only difference that instead of providing a `docker://` image name to Apptainer, you provide the path in `/cvmfs/unpacked.cern.ch`:

 ~~~
-singularity exec -B `readlink $HOME` -B `readlink -f ${HOME}/nobackup/` -B /cvmfs /cvmfs/unpacked.cern.ch/registry.hub.docker.com/fnallpc/fnallpc-docker:tensorflow-latest-gpu-singularity /bin/bash
+apptainer exec -B `readlink $HOME` -B `readlink -f ${HOME}/nobackup/` -B /cvmfs /cvmfs/unpacked.cern.ch/registry.hub.docker.com/fnallpc/fnallpc-docker:tensorflow-latest-gpu-singularity /bin/bash
 ~~~
 {: .language-bash}